 Gustav Klimt, born in Austria in 1862, is celebrated as one of the most valued artists in the history of art.
 But, why is Klimt famous?
-Why exactly we value his work? and what role did he play in the history of modern art and culture?
+Why exactly do we value his work?
+And what role did he play in the history of modern art and culture?

-Klimt’s paintings are one of the most expensive in the world
+Klimt’s paintings are among the most expensive in the world

 In 2006 Ronald Lauder, a collector of Austrian expressionist art and the co-founder of the Neue Galerie, the expressionist museum in New York City, spent the extraordinary sum of $135 million to purchase a single painting: Klimt’s portrait of Adele Bloch-Bauer, a Viennese socialite and patroness of the arts.
 This marked the painting, for a short while, as the most expensive painting in the world.

 Klimt’s works might be exclusive, but they’ve also come to adorn the cheapest tat – from mugs, key-rings and tea towels, you can find about anything with Klimt printed on it.